marie-lourdes/leperlier-marie-lourdes-AppMicoservices-MedilaboSolutions-P9/readme.md

 # Application microservices Medilabo Solutions

-TourGuide is a Spring Boot application with microservices:
+Medilabo Solution is a Spring Boot application with architecture  microservices:
 - microservice-eureka back for register instance of all microservices
 - microservice-config-server back to call repository Config-repo-medilabo which stock all configuration of all microservices
 - microservice-API-Gateway back manange request HTTP between microservices